ksafranski/spaq/README.md

 My goal for this project was two-fold:

-1. Establish where my knowledge was in regard to "full-stack", and finally get some time working more in the front-end/client-side
+1. Give myself an excuse to spend more time in client-side development again, as recently much of my work has been on Node and backend development.
-2. Develop a framework that stopped looking at the front-end and back-end as two incompatible entities, identify, and utilize, the similarities
+2. Develop a framework that stopped looking at the front-end and back-end as two incompatible entities; identify, and utilize, the similarities.

 Specifically to latter point; there are inherent differences but I tried to minimize these.
-The module structure is probably the most significant (primariyl due to ReactJS's Classing), however, testing, linting, and general structure of the code _should_ function similarly.
+The module structure is probably the most significant (primarily due to ReactJS's OOP), however, testing, linting, and general structure of the code _should_ function similarly.

 It often seems that working FE or BE/Node is working in two different paradigms and I do not believe this is, nor needs to be, the case.

 ## License

 This project is released under the MIT license.
-Feel free to use, abuse, modify, and so-on (with proper attribution).
+Feel free to use, abuse, modify, and so-on.